Make a compelling Google Play Store listing to drive more installs

-When users search or browse Google Play, your app's icon is a significant way to make your app stand out, so ensure it's relevant and compelling.
+When users search or browse Google Play, your app's icon is a significant factor in making your app stand out, so ensure it's relevant and compelling.
 If a user opens your app's listing, they will take only a few seconds to look for content that matches their needs.
 If the listing doesn't immediately grab their attention or highlight the content they are searching for, they're likely to move on to another app.

 - Icon: Create a relevant yet uniquely differentiated launcher icon; consider working with a professional graphic designer or use the Android Asset Studio.

-- Video trailer: Create a video of your app in action to show off the app's main features, either by using screen capture software or by filming a physical device running the app.
+- Video trailer: Create a video of your app in action to show off the app's main features, either by using screen capture software and filming a physical device running the app.
 Try to keep the video concise; aim for a run time of somewhere between 30 and 120 seconds, and highlight the most important or compelling features first.
 Game trailers should be in landscape orientation to be eligible to appear in game collections displaying video trailers on Google Play.

 - Screenshots: Make sure screenshots show off the best and most important features of your app.
 Avoid only using promo or marketing slides that do not depict the in-app experience.
-Include multiple screenshots that cover all the screen sizes your app runs on, with portrait and landscape orientations if your app supports it.
+Include multiple screenshots that show all the screen sizes and device types your app runs on, with portrait and landscape orientations if your app supports it.
 Games should have at least three landscape screenshots to be eligible to appear in game collections displaying screenshots on Google Play.

 - Description: Keep your app's description short and to the point; make sure the first sentence sums up your app.
-Cover key and unique features.
+Describe key and unique features.
 If your app works across multiple device types (e.g. Wear, TV, or Daydream), be sure to highlight the compatibility and any important platform-specific features to users.
 To increase the likelihood of users discovering your app through search, include a variety of words in your app description that represent the core features of your app.